**Eugene & Springfield Cancel Flock Contracts!!**

 back to top

-Which communities have removed Flock / ALPR cameras?
+Which communities have removed Flock cameras?

 Yes.